Zanscripts & services

 Top

-1. From the Zanscript directory page, click Create New, enter a new file name and click Create file.
+2. From the Zanscript directory page, click Create New.

 • The script will not autosave as you write.
 Take care to occasionally save at regular intervals.